julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/growth-mindset.md

 ---

-# Growth Mindset develops through productive struggle — not positive affirmations
+# Growth Mindset develops through productive struggle — not positive affirmations alone

 ## Pattern
 Across Limitless Launches, students demonstrated the strongest understanding when they experienced genuine difficulty, revised their strategies, and eventually succeeded.
 Affirmation reinforced the lesson, but it was never the source of learning.